SurniaUlula/wpsso-organization/readme.txt

 <p>The <a href="https://wordpress.org/plugins/wpsso-organization/">WPSSO ORG Free extension</a> works with the WPSSO Free or Pro plugin.
 The <a href="https://wpsso.com/extend/plugins/wpsso-organization/?utm_source=wpssoorg-readme-extends">WPSSO ORG Pro extension</a> (along with all WPSSO Pro extensions) requires the <a href="https://wpsso.com/extend/plugins/wpsso/?utm_source=wpssoorg-readme-extends">WPSSO Pro plugin</a> as well.</p>

-[Purchase the WPSSO Organization Markup (WPSSO ORG) Pro extension here](https://wpsso.com/extend/plugins/wpsso-organization/?utm_source=wpssoorg-readme-purchase) (all purchases include a *No Risk 30 Day Refund Policy*).
+[Purchase the WPSSO Organization Markup Pro extension here](https://wpsso.com/extend/plugins/wpsso-organization/?utm_source=wpssoorg-readme-purchase) (all purchases include a *No Risk 30 Day Refund Policy*).

 == Installation ==